bitrise-io/devcenter/_articles/builds/triggering-builds/trigger-code-push.md

 7. Select the workflow you wish to trigger (for example, `primary`).
 8. Click `Save` in the top right corner.

-And you're done!
+You're done!
 From now on, if code gets pushed to the selected branch of your app's repository, Bitrise will trigger a build with the selected workflow!